ohaisocial/about/content/donations/index.md

 ## FAQ
 ### I prefer not to use Patreon.
 Can I donate some other way?

 Unfortunately not at the moment.
-Patreon saves us a lot of work with accounting and taxation of donations.
+Patreon saves us a lot of work as they also handle accounting and taxation of donations, so adding another platform is not really practical for us right now.
+We're looking into options though.

 ### Can I make a single donation instead of a monthly payment?

-Yes.
-The best way to make a one-time donation is to sign up to our Patreon and then cancel the membership after you've been charged.
+Patreon does not support one-time donations directly, however you can sign up for our Patreon and then cancel the membership after you've been charged.
+There is no minimum term.
 You'll know when your payment has gone through because you'll receive an email confirmation.

+This is annoying to do and we wish there was a better way, but this is Patreon's recommended solution: https://support.patreon.com/hc/en-us/articles/204606215-Can-I-make-a-one-time-payment-